 Fortunately, there is an opportunity at the beginning of most enforcement cases for informal procedures, including an informal conference with an FAA attorney.
 During these informal procedures, an enforcement action can sometimes be resolved.
 However, this is a narrowly focused area of the law and requires detailed knowledge of 14 CFR Part 13.
 Our aviation attorneys can provide experienced representation and offer legal counsel on any settlement offers.
 We take into account all factors including the risks and expenses of litigation to your career or business and provide expert advice and guidance.

 An NPCP may often stem from a business issue requiring detailed knowledge of aviation operations.
 Since our aviation department head is also a pilot, we have the knowledge and experience to effectively advocate for you.
-Our team can represent you throughout the entire process, including responding to the investigation and NPCP letters, conducting an informal conference with FAA attorneys, and handling appeals before a DOT administrative law judge, the NTSB, and the U.S. appellate courts.
+Our team of litigation attorneys in Colorado and Arizona can represent you throughout the entire process, including responding to the investigation and NPCP letters, conducting an informal conference with FAA attorneys, and handling appeals before a DOT administrative law judge, the NTSB, and the U.S. appellate courts.

 If your FAA medical certificate has been denied or you are faced with certificate action such as an Emergency Order of Suspension or an Emergency Order of Revocation, you have the right to appeal the action.
 The National Transportation Safety Board (NTSB) serves as the ‘court of appeals’ and conducts an objective review of the evidentiary record.
 The NTSB is completely independent from the FAA and Department of Transportation (DOT).